taecontrol/moonguard/README.md

 ## Documentation

-You can find the whole guide, configuration, setup on our full [documentation site](https://docs.moonguard.dev).
+You can find the whole guide, configuration and setup in our [documentation site](https://docs.moonguard.dev).

 ## MoonGuard: The Software Creator's Journey